 Once Lopez was officially deemed part of the United States, it attracted settlers who were interested in starting a new life on property they were able to own, thanks in large part to the 1862 Homestead Act.
 Washington had become an official United States territory in 1853, and the islands then were considered part of Whatcom County.
 The local people wanted their own county; San Juan County was formed in the autumn of 1873.
 Although the county seat was located on San Juan Island, Lopez citizens were able to serve in various governmental capacities.

-Another interesting early resident on Lopez was British sailor Billy Barlow, who jumped ship, then married a Native woman named Lucy from the Strikine Tribe, with whom he would have nine children.
-Lucy was the first woman to join the stable settlement on Lopez.
-Many of the male white settlers who came to Lopez either lived with or married Native women, and descendants of these families still reside on Lopez today.
+Another early resident on Lopez was British sailor Billy Barlow, who jumped ship, then married Lucy, a Native woman from Alaska, with whom he would have nine children.
+Lucy Barlow was the first woman to join the stable settlement on Lopez.
+Many of the non-Native male settlers who came to Lopez either lived with or married Native women, and descendants of these families still reside on Lopez today.

 The first non-Indian family to settle on Lopez was that of James and Amelia Davis and their children, who arrived in 1869 as British citizens.
 The Davis family was community-minded and brought social and cultural offerings to fellow islanders.
 According to Susan Lehne Ferguson in Images Of Lopez Island, "James and Amelia loved music and reading, and their home served the community as a Sunday school, library, hotel and dispensary" (Ferguson, 18).